-A Nottingham Planning Board Site Walk with the Conservation Commission in Attendance at 160 Old Turnpike Road, NH Route 4, for the following case before the Planning Board:

-Case# 22-007-SIT: Application from David Beati of BSC Group representing Concrete Products of Londonderry requesting approval to build a pre-cast concrete manufacturing facility.
+1 2 3 Members Present: Ian MacKinnon, Vice Chair; Susan Mooney, Secretary; Charlene Andersen, SRPC Rep. 4 5 6 7 Members Absent : Eduard Viel, Chair; Gary Anderson, SRPC Rep; Sherry Sandler, Member; Robert "Buzz" Davies, Alternate; Ben Bartlett, BOS Ex-Officio Member; Sandra Jones, Alternate; 8 Alternate Seated and Voting: None 9 10 11 Conservation Commission Members Present: Sam Demeritt, Chair; (Susan Mooney, Secretary, noticed above); Cheryl Smith; and Kristen Lamb (also an abutter).
+12 13 14 15 16 Others in Attendance: David Beati, Shea Concrete Project Manager, BSC; Jerry Malloux, Shea Concrete; George Saurman, Shea Concrete; Therese Thompson, Lamprey River Advisory Committee (LRAC), (left at 6:30 PM); Vanessa Price, Town Planner Barrington, NH; and Blair Haney, SRPC Planner, (arrived at 5:50 PM).
+17 18 Call to Order Call to Order at 5:29 PM by Mr. MacKinnon.
+19 20 21 Public Site Walk 22 23 24 25 Case# 22-007-SIT: Application from David Beati of BSC Group representing Concrete Products of Londonderry requesting approval to build a pre-cast concrete manufacturing facility.
 The property is located at 160 Old Turnpike Road, in Nottingham, NH, and is identified as Tax Map 3, Lot 2-2.

-Minutes were recorded for the Commission because a quorum of Commission members was present.

-Conservation Commission Members Present: Sam Demeritt, Chair; Susan Mooney, Cheryl Smith; and Kristen Lamb (also an abutter).

-Planning Board Members Present: Ian MacKinnon, Vice Chair; Susan Mooney, Secretary; Charlene Andersen, Strafford Regional Planning Commission (SRPC) Rep.

-Others in Attendance: David Beati, Shea Concrete Project Manager, BSC; Jerry Malloux, Shea Concrete; George Saurman, Shea Concrete; Therese Thompson, Lamprey River Advisory Committee (LRAC), (left at 6:30 PM); Vanessa Price, Town Planner Barrington, NH; and Blair Haney, SRPC Planner, (arrived at 5:50 PM).

-Call to Order at 5:29 PM by Mr. MacKinnon, Planning Board Chair.

-The purpose of the scheduled site walk was to view the existing site, receive an overview of the company's operations and hear a description of the proposed project.
-Please refer to previous Planning Board minutes when Case # 22-007-SIT was heard so to note previously discussed details.

-Mr. Saurman and Mr. Mailloux initially led the tour of the yard and existing facility.
+26 27 28 29 The purpose of the scheduled site walk was to view the existing site, receive an overview of the company's operations and hear a description of the proposed project.
+Please refer to previous Board minutes when Case # 22-007-SIT was heard so to note previously discussed details.
+30 31 32 33 34 Mr. Saurman and Mr. Mailloux initially led the tour of the yard and existing facility.
 Following, Mr.Beati described the proposed project when the party reentered the yard and explored the proposed building site.
 For convenience, these minutes will note that information presented by the two employees and project manager will be identified as "SC" (Shea Concrete).
-Guests will be identified by surnames if available or by "G".
+Guests will be identified by surnames if available or, by "G".

-(In The Yard) Mr. MacKinnon welcomed the group and stated that this case is scheduled to appear before the Board again on July 13, 2022, and invited SC to proceed as follows:

-SC: Pre-cast concrete products is all that the business does.
-"Nothing else".

-This site has been owned for 20 years.

-The existing building is a 4000 SqFt space and is not big enough for all of their contracts or high enough for the crane.
+- 36 (In The Yard) Mr. MacKinnon welcomed the group and stated that this case is scheduled to - appear before the Board again on July 13, 2022, and invited SC to proceed as follows: - 38 SC: Pre-cast concrete products is all that the business does.
+Nothing else. - 39 This site has been owned for 20 years. - 40 The existing building is a 4000 SqFt space and is not big enough for all of their contracts or high - 41 enough for the crane.
 Additionally, when they are busy, safety is also a concern.
-Operations are steady throughout the day, getting ready to pour into the forms after removing the product out into the yard that has set up overnight.
-Contractors move product off site every day.
-The new proposed building would be big enough to accommodate large equipment.
-The existing building will be used for secondary operations, custom orders such as concrete decks, boat moorings, septic tanks, and water barrier walls.
+Operations are - steady throughout the day, getting ready to pour into the forms after removing the product out - 43 into the yard that has set up overnight.
+Contractors move product off site every day. - The new proposed building would be big enough to accommodate large equipment.
+The existing - building will be used for secondary operations, custom orders such as concrete decks, boat - 46 moorings, septic tanks, and water barrier walls.

-(In The Existing Building) SC: The group was given a tour of the interior.
-Noted were several castings in forms for special orders.
+- 48 (In The Existing Building) SC: The group was given a tour of the interior.
+Noted were several - 49 castings in forms for special orders.
 Most items were for "water issues".
-Two (2) silos are located outside the building for cement mix (from Concord Sand and Gravel) and for fly ash or slag, a coal ash byproduct.
+Two (2) silos are - located outside the building for cement mix (from Concord Sand and Gravel) and for fly ash or - slag, a coal ash byproduct.
 Any excess is crushed and reused.
-One (1) silo is proposed for the new building at this time for pre-mixed cement.

-Smith: A concern was raised about the wetlands and soil compaction.
-Smith asked what was used to keep the dust down in the yard and facility.

-SC: Salt is used to minimize dust, not oil.
+One (1) silo is proposed for the - new building at this time for pre-mixed cement. - 53 Smith: A concern was raised about the wetlands and soil compaction.
+What was used to keep the - 54 dust down in the yard and facility. - 55 SC: Salt was used to minimize dust, not oil.